Pdaaboul/crystalfootball/documentation/cumulative.md

 The packages section now provides compelling pricing options with clear value differentiation while maintaining all established design and accessibility standards.

+### Brand Identity Simplification

+**Color Palette Update**: Crystal Football's brand identity has been simplified to focus on cyan blue, black, and white as core colors, removing gold and royal blue from the primary palette.
+The hero section now features a gradient headline style (white → cyan blue) for enhanced visual appeal.
+This change creates a cleaner, more focused brand aesthetic while maintaining all accessibility and responsiveness standards.

+**Technical Implementation**: All CSS variables, Tailwind configuration, and component styling have been updated to use the new simplified palette.
+The cyan blue color (`#00BFFF`) now serves as the primary accent color, with pure black/deep charcoal backgrounds and white typography for maximum contrast.

 ---

 **Total Development Time**: 2 Steps Completed